wangyuchi369/VidTok/vidtwin/README.md

 ### Launch Training

-1. Specifiy the configuration file.
+1. Specify the Configuration File

-Our code follows the modularity design, which means you may easily customize the model structure and training settings by modifying the configuration file.
-We provide a configuration file `configs/vidtwin/vidtwin_structure_7_7_8_dynamics_7_8.yaml` for VidTwin model.
+Our code follows a **modular design**, allowing you to easily customize the model structure and training settings by modifying a configuration file.
+For the **VidTwin** model, we provide the following configuration file:`configs/vidtwin/vidtwin_structure_7_7_8_dynamics_7_8.yaml`.

-In the Model section, you may specify the model structure and important hyperparameters, like the hyperparameters of the latent size below.
+- In the **Model** section of the configuration file, you can specify the model's structure and key hyperparameters.
+For instance, you can adjust the following settings:

 ```yaml
 model: